All Episodes

 They are all wealthy people, and they knew that it was all coming due in 2008.

-Ergo tarp, Ergo, all the other stuff, all the financial panic that you heard about, it was all related to this, and how fortuitous that it comes to fruition that it blows up right in the middle of the 2008 campaign.
+Ergo TARP, Ergo, all the other stuff, all the financial panic that you heard about, it was all related to this.

 Blame it on Bush.

-Oh yeah, can't have that.
+Oh, yeah, can't have that.

 They told Bush that the blame would be on him if the collapse happened.

-So yes, I knew that Paulson was Chuck Schumer's guy.
+Yes, I knew that Paulson was Chuck Schumer's guy.

 I questioned Paulson's choice by Bush the moment it happened.

-I I that wasn't the first choice.
+And that wasn't the first choice.

 I was scratching my head over.